zephyrproject-rtos/zephyr/doc/guides/porting/board_porting.rst

-In order to provide consistency across the various boards and ease the work of users providing applications that are not board specific, the following guidelines should be followed when porting a board:
+In order to provide consistency across the various boards and ease the work of users providing applications that are not board specific, the following guidelines should be followed when porting a board.
+Unless explicitly stated, peripherals should be disabled by default.

+- Configure and enable a working clock configuration, along with a tick source.

 - Provide pin and driver configuration that matches the board's valuable components such as sensors, buttons or LEDs, and communication interfaces